Defend the Brave

 Dr Mudawi was released, along with five other human rights defenders, late on 29 August after eight months imprisonment.
 He faced six trumped-up charges, including ‘undermining the constitutional system’ and ‘waging war against the state’, both of which carry either the death penalty or life imprisonment.
 All charges against him have been dropped.

-‘Human rights defenders are messengers of social change, advocates for equality and justice, and support them is support for a world free of cruelty, human suffering and pain.’
+‘Human rights defenders are messengers of social change, advocates for equality and justice, and support for them is support for a world free of cruelty, human suffering and pain.’
 Dr Mudawi Ibrahim Adam

 LET’S STAND WITH THE BRAVE WORLDWIDE